jbowkett/CV/README.md

 * Modelled, designed and implemented a complex stock movement service.
 * Designed and implemented instruction services to output SWIFT messages.
-* Oversaw the implementation of an external team to deliver an FX and security pricing project. _including having to learn MongoDB (completed the Mongo University course in Mongo 101)_
+* Oversaw the implementation of an external team to deliver an FX and security pricing project.
-* Introduced new tools to the company such as Harvest & Trello. _business focused and continually improving_
+* Streamlined the development process by introducing new tools to the company such as Harvest & Trello.
 * Delivered a Disaster Recovery project (following several months of delays) using Puppet.
 * Part of the management team responsible for the orderly wind down of the